 10 Ugly Truths to Know Before Becoming a Home Stager

-Having been in real estate since 2004, I get asked a lot about home staging as a career path.
-I also get a lot of emails about becoming a freelancing home staging assistant at our company.
-Here are my unsolicited advices based on my experiences:
+Having been in the real estate business since 2004, I get asked a lot about home staging as a career path.
+I also get a lot of emails about becoming a freelance home staging assistant at our company.
+Here is my unsolicited advice based on my experience:

 1. Passion is sometimes not enough.

 What people don’t realize most of the time, just having passion is not enough.
-In fact, turning a hobby or interest into a business can kill your love for it.
+In fact, turning a hobby or interest into a business can kill your love for it altogether.

 2. There may be lack of friendship or mentorship in your area.

 It it much easier now, however, than when I first started.
-Now we actually have an association and there are numerous Facebook groups that let’s you vent privately within the group and ask for advices.
+Now we actually have an association and there are numerous Facebook groups that let you vent privately within the group and ask for advice.

-3. When you are starting out, you are driving in the fog, on a road filled with pot holes.
+3. When you are starting out, it feels like you are driving in the fog on a road filled with potholes.